Skip to main content

 Example :

 Marriage formed by spouses "A" and "B" with whom their minor son "C" lives.
-In the month of June, the death of spouse "A" occurs.
+In the month of June, spouse "A" dies.

-Determine the tax period and forms of taxation of the components of the family unit.
+Determine the tax period and tax forms of the members of the family unit.

 Solution:

-Members of the family unit can choose to pay taxes in the following way:
+Family members may choose to pay taxes in the following ways:

 Individual taxation.

-• Individual declaration of spouse "A" with a tax period less than the calendar year.
+• Individual declaration of spouse "A" with a tax period less than a calendar year.

-• Individual return of spouse "B" with a tax period equal to the calendar year.
+• Individual declaration of spouse "B" with a tax period equal to the calendar year.

 • Individual declaration of child "C" with a tax period equal to the calendar year.